 - The project is located within Salt Lake City municipal boundaries and provides affordable or mixed-income housing.

 The RDA Loan Program is intended to provide gap financing to supplement existing, secured

-Projects approved for funding must support the RDA’s Design Guidelines.
+Projects approved for funding must support any applicable RDA Design Guidelines.